OctopusDeploy/blog/blog/2022-10/deploying-to-mulesoft-runtime/index.md

 1. Select the role to deploy to.
 This post uses the role **Hello-World-API**.

 1. Select the package to deploy.
 This post uses the package created by the export method, `hello-world-1.0.0-SNAPSHOT-mule-application.jar`.
-This file was renamed to `hello-world.1.0.0.jar` so that Octopus could determine the SemVer version of the package.
+I renamed the file `hello-world.1.0.0.jar` so that Octopus can determine the SemVer version of the package.

 1. The Mule Community Edition Runtime expects APIs to be deployed to a specific folder.
-In the **Deployment** section of the **Deploy Java Archive** step, ensure you tick **Use custom deployment directory**.
-Enter the location for the Mule Community Edition Runtime **apps** folder.
+In the **Deployment** section of the **Deploy Java Archive** step, tick **Use custom deployment directory**.
+Enter the location for the Mule Community Edition Runtime apps folder.

 1. Choose a final filename for the deployed .jar file.
 If you don't fill this in, Octopus creates the file similar to the following format `hello-world@S1.0.0@673BE843C229AA40AC1698CC82104BD0`.
 While this deploys and functions, the next version such as 1.0.1, is deployed as `hello-world@S1.0.1@673BE843C229AA40AC1698CC82104BD0`.
 Mule will think this is a new API and attempt to deploy it, which conflicts with the first.
-If `1.0.1` has the same filename as `1.0.0`, Mule will pick that up as a change and use the new API.
+If `1.0.1` has the same filename as `1.0.0`, Mule sees a change and uses the new API.

 :::warning
 Do NOT tick the **Purge** option.
 If there are other APIs deployed, this deletes them all.
 :::

-When done, it should look something like this:
+When you're done, it should look something like this:

 ![Configured Deploy Java Archive step](octopus-deploy-java-archive.png)